($480) Cost to ship a car from Chattanooga, TN to Evansville, IN

 Factors affecting Chattanooga to Evansville car shipping costs

-When transporting your vehicle from Chattanooga to Evansville, these factors will influence the cost:
+When you’re arranging vehicle transport from Chattanooga to Evansville, keep these cost factors in mind:

 Transport method